-Wicked is proud to support the work of some incredible charities...
+We are proud to support the remarkable work of the following UK charities:

-The Anti-Bullying Alliance (ABA), hosted by the National Children's Bureau, is a coalition of organisations and individuals committed to a shared vision to stop bullying and create safe environments in which children and young people can live, grow, play and learn.
+The Anti-Bullying Alliance is a unique coalition of organisations and individuals, working together to achieve our vision to stop bullying and create safer environments in which children and young people can live, grow, play and learn.